sreyareddy15/Data_Scientists_Salary/README.md

 # Data_Scientists_Salary
- This repo cotains data science project to predict salaries of data scientist from scrath
+ This repo contains files to predict salaries of data scientist from scratch Contains web scraping,EDA,model development and production